speezepearson/browsergui/doc/index.rst

 Useful resources:

 - `Learning resources`_, if you're new and you want to learn how to use this
-- :ref:`element-index`, listing all the predefined kinds of Element
+- Documentation for the :mod:`elements <browsergui.elements>` module, listing all the predefined kinds of Element
-- The documentation for the :class:`GUI <gui.GUI>` class
+- Documentation for the :class:`GUI <gui.GUI>` class

 .. _learning resources: https://github.com/speezepearson/browsergui/wiki